MyNameIsTrez/cpp_hot_reloading/README.md

 ## Running with no DLL

-You can disable a DLL being used by compiling with `-D NO_DLL`:
+You can disable hot reloading, compiling everything into one executable like normal, with `-D NO_DLL`:

 `c++ main.cpp src/inner/update2.cpp src/init.cpp src/init2.cpp src/update.cpp -std=c++17 -I . -g -D NO_DLL -o program && ./program`